-Patients taking 5-alpha-reductase inhibitors for benign prostatic hyperplasia who also experience ED and low libido should be referred to a urologist for alternative management strategies such as daily low-dose tadalafil, alpha-blockers, or minimally invasive surgical therapies.
-In fact, some selective alpha-blockers have been found to preserve or improve erectile function.
-Combination therapy with daily tadalafil plus on-demand higher-dose tadalafil or sildenafil may be considered.
-Description of the preserve of the property of the pro
+Patients taking 5-alpha-reductase inhibitors for benign prostatic hyperplasia who also experience ED and low libido should be referred to a urologist for alternative management strategies such as daily lowdose tadalafil, alpha-blockers, or minimally invasive surgical therapies.
+In fact, some selective alpha-blockers have been found to preserve or improve erectile function.9 Combination therapy with daily tadalafil plus on-demand higher-dose tadalafil or sildenafil may be considered.10

-Before determining that the medication has failed to achieve the desired result, several trials of PDE5 inhibitors with at least 24 hours between doses should be attempted.
-11 Additionally, other reversible causes of ED, such as testosterone deficiency, should be assessed.
-An early morning testosterone level (before 11:00 AM) can identify testosterone deficiency in the presence of symptoms or signs of low testosterone such as low libido, fatigue, and loss of body hair.
-10 Testosterone levels less than 300 ng/dL with these accompanying symptoms may warrant treatment with testosterone replacement therapy, which placebo-controlled randomized trials and meta-analyses have demonstrated may help improve erectile function and libido.
-10-12 However, patients with ED but no symptoms of testosterone deficiency are less likely to benefit from replacement therapy.
+Before determining that the medication has failed to achieve the desired result, several trials of PDE5 inhibitors with at least 24 hours between doses should be attempted.11 Additionally, other reversible causes of ED, such as testosterone deficiency, should be assessed.
+An early morning testosterone level (before 11:00 AM) can identify testosterone deficiency in the presence of symptoms or signs of low testosterone such as low libido, fatigue, and loss of body hair.10 Testosterone levels less than 300 ng/dL with these accompanying symptoms may warrant treatment with testosterone replacement therapy, which placebo-controlled randomized trials and meta-analyses have demonstrated may help improve erectile function and libido.^{10-12} However, patients with ED but no symptoms of testosterone deficiency are less likely to benefit from replacement therapy.
 Assessment of testosterone deficiency is most valuable in men with borderline response to PDE5 inhibitors and with other signs and symptoms of low testosterone.